NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 ### transaction_report delete

-The `delete` method permanently deletes the transaction report from the user account.
+The `delete` method permanently deletes the `TransactionReport` from the user account.

 Parameter | Description
 --------- | -----------